 Here are 3 ways…

 - Tune into that small, still voice within and allow yourself to get quiet

 Tuning into that small, still voice within and allowing yourself to get quiet enough so you can hear your own inner wisdom is the best way to begin loving yourself.

 That inner wisdom is always telling you the next right thing to say, do or be that is the right act of kindness toward yourself in every moment.

 Susie didn’t have to allow herself to get quiet for her to know what the next step to fix her computer would be.
 She just knew.

-But sometimes if you feel stressed, overwhelmed and hopeless, calm doesn’t seem possible.
+But sometimes if you feel stressed, overwhelmed, hopeless and blaming yourself, calm doesn’t seem possible.